How to Lead a Successful Salary Negotiation

 Boss objections and counter arguments counter

-They should pursue common goals.
-That's really important: keep track of what you're doing, but also focus on the boss.
-Make it clear that you only want the best for the company in your mutual interest: "I have already achieved a lot for the company by gaining new customers.
+You should pursue common goals.
+This is really important: pursue your plans, but also respond to the boss.
+Make it clear that you only want the best for the company in the interests of both parties: “I have already achieved a lot for the company by winning new customers.

-And I want to get involved even more.
-I'm sure I'll be even more successful if I'm even better motivated by an additional financial incentive - what do you think? "
+And I want to get more involved.
+I will certainly be more successful if I am motivated even more by an additional financial incentive - what do you think? ”

 Checklist: Correctly interpret your boss's gestures and facial expressions

 In order to be successful in negotiating, it is important that you anticipate how your boss will respond.
 Judge the facial expression of your boss correctly.
 Therefore, pay attention to his physical warning signals and then react: